 This volume in the CBD Technical Series offers additional reflections in these respects, with examples of relevant current situations and trends, mostly at the global level, taken from the scientific or grey literature and websites.
-It is not a comprehensive assessment of the achievement of Target 6.
+It focuses on presenting a comprehensive framework for reporting on Target 6, based on the elements it contains.
+It includes illustrative information that indicates progress or otherwise in relation to these elements since 2010, when Target 6 was adopted.
+It is not, however, a comprehensive global assessment of the achievement of Target 6 by 2020.